SCOPE OF THIS CHAPTER

 - To communicate with the carers and child's health practitioners, including dentists, those issues which have been properly delegated to the carers;

-- Social Workers and health practitioners should ensure the carers have specific contact details and information on how to access relevant services, including CAMHS;
+- Social workers and health practitioners should ensure the carers have specific contact details and information on how to access relevant services, including CAMHS;

-- Ensuring where appropriate that the Child has a copy of their health plan.
+- Ensuring where appropriate that the child has a copy of their Health Plan.
 (At the child's final review this should always be provided).

-3.2 Frequency of Health Care Assessments
+3.2 Frequency of Health Assessments

-Each Looked After Child must have a Health Care Assessment at specified intervals as set out below.
+Each Child in Care must have a Health Assessment at specified intervals as set out below.

-- Statutory Guidance requires that the first Health Care Assessment be completed within 28 days of the child or young person first becoming looked after;
+- Statutory Guidance requires that the first Health Assessment be completed within 28 days of the child or young person first becoming looked after;

-- For children under five years, further Health Care Assessments should occur at least once every six months;
+- For children under 5 years, further Health Assessments should occur at least once every 6 months;

-- For children aged over five years, further Health Care Assessments should occur at least annually.
+- For children aged over 5 years, further Health Assessments should occur at least annually.

 If a child is transferred from one Looked After Placement to another, it is not necessary to plan an assessment within the first month.
-In these circumstances, the Social Worker should furnish the carer/residential staff with a copy of the child's existing Health Care Plan.
+In these circumstances, the social worker should furnish the carer/residential staff with a copy of the child's existing Health Care Plan.

-If no plan exists, the Social Worker should arrange an assessment so that a plan can be drawn up and available for the child's first Looked After Review which will take place within 20 working.
+If no plan exists, the social worker should arrange an assessment so that a plan can be drawn up and available for the child's first Looked After Review which will take place within 20 working days.

 3.3 Who carries out Health Assessments?

-3.4 Arranging Health Care Assessments
+3.4 Arranging Health Assessments

 4. Health Plans

-This Plan must be reviewed after each subsequent Health Care Assessment and at the child's Looked After Review or as circumstances change.
+The Health Care Plan and any actions should be reviewed after each subsequent Health Assessment and at the child's Looked After Review or as circumstances change.

 4.1 Strength and Difficulty Questionnaires